 This healthy pumpkin bread is moist, tender, and made in one bowl!
 It’s made with oat flour and naturally sweetened and has less than 150 calories per slice.

 There is an unfair stigma that pumpkin desserts are unhealthy and something that must only be enjoyed on special occasions.
 That is far from the truth and there are tons of options out there.

 It needs a fraction of the oil that other recipes have, and it doesn’t need any butter either, but don’t fret- this won’t taste healthy at all.

 - No added sugar.
 This bread is naturally sweetened with nothing refined.

 - 100% flourless.
 By using oat flour, we skip the need for any white or whole wheat flour.

 - Low calorie.
 Pumpkin bread uses an entire 15 oz can of pumpkin puree.
 This keeps the calories low and minimal fat used.

-This healthy pumpkin bread recipe ticks all the boxes.
-The texture is super moist and tender and it has a naturally sweet pumpkin flavor!
-It’s healthy enough to enjoy a slice for breakfast or a cheeky slice (or two) for dessert!
+- Pefect texture and flavor.
+The texture is super moist and tender, and it has a naturally sweet pumpkin flavor.
+It’s healthy enough to enjoy a slice for breakfast or a cheeky slice (or two) for dessert (my family does this!).

-- Eggs– Room temperature eggs.
+- Eggs– room temperature eggs.

 - Milk– Use your favorite milk or whatever you have on hand.
 I like using unsweetened almond milk.